codethejason/blog/content/post/sitebugfixes.md

 +++

-Yesterday, I made two pull requests.
+Yesterday, I made two pull requests for [FOSSASIA](https://codein.withgoogle.com/organizations/fossasia/).
 My [first pull request](https://github.com/fossasia/gci15.fossasia.org/pull/83) fixed the issue of the icons being scattered all over the place.
 The icons were originally off centered from the avatar circle and off center from each other.
 I created a flexbox grid that automtically centered the social media icons to the center of the avatar circle.
 Then, I set a definte size for the a element and centered each icon vertically and horizontally inside the corresponding link elements.

 ![icons](http://puu.sh/m2Ri8/804ddfb4e3.jpg)